runwayml/learn/docs/how-to/use-models.md

 </div>

-## Model Information
+## Step 2: Model Information
-Models published on the RunwayML platform include the following information on their overview pages.
+Models published on the RunwayML platform include the following information on their overview pages, accessible by clicking **Learn More** in the Model Directory.
 If you [add a model](how-to/import-models) to RunwayML, you have access to sections that are private ( 🔒) and not public to other users.

 | Attribute| Description |
 | :--- | :--- |